-Couple therapy or relationship counselling is a very effective method of assisting couples in overcoming a number of issues in their relationships.
+Couple therapy or relationship counselling is an effective method of assisting couples with learning how their relationship works and why it runs into trouble.
 It is helpful for specific problems, as well as for complex problems that have developed and solidified over a long period of time.
 Available in Kensington, West London.
 Easy access from Notting Hill, Holland Park, Earl's Court, Fulham, Hammersmith, Gloucester Road

 Loss of intimacy